-Common Crop Insurance Policy Basic Provisions - Yield Protection Plan is an insurance plan that only provides protection against a production loss and is available only for crops for which revenue protection is available.
+Common Crop Insurance Policy Basic Provisions Yield Protection Plan is an insurance plan that only provides protection against a production loss and is available only for crops for which revenue protection is available.
 Revenue Protection Plan is an insurance plan that provides protection against revenue loss due to a production loss, price decline or increase, or a combination of both.

-Harvest Price Exclusion provides revenue protection, though the use of the harvest price is excluded when determining your revenue protection guarantee.
+Harvest Price Exclusion is an insurance plan that provides revenue protection though the use of the harvest price is excluded when determining your revenue protection guarantee.
 This election is continuous unless canceled by the cancellation date.